- Origins –

 In 2010 Peace Fleece purchased its first native Rambouillet wool from the Cook Ranch on South Dakota’s Cheyenne River Reservation, beginning the journey of learning what happened to these tribes a century and a half ago.
 The following year Peace Fleece visited the Navajo Nation in Arizona and New Mexico and met with native ranchers to learn how it might assist them in the production and marketing of their wool.

-For three consecutive years it has purchased Reservation fine wool.
+For three consecutive years it has purchased fine wool from the Navajo.
 In 2014 Cottage Hill Farm in Ohio traveled to the Southwest with Navajo ranchers and both groups purchased high quality breeding rams, which will hopefully provide Peace Fleece with a future generation of ever improving genetics.

 Peace Fleece continues to work alongside the Navajo Nation, spinning wool with meaning and producing lines of worsted & DK weight yarns, along with fleece and knitting needles.